kmiller720/yajb/chapters/Chapter_2.md

 _**Null & Undefined**_

-The values `null` and `undefined` are very similar in that they represent a void value (a non-value).
+The values `null` and `undefined` are very similar to each other in that they represent a non-value.
 However, the distinction is that `null` means that the box has been set to `null` while `undefined` could mean that the box was never defined, nothing was returned, or that you set it to be that value.
 We assign it just like everything else:

 ```
 > const definedButNull = null